Church of North India: Beliefs and practices

 The CNI is a trinitarian church that draws from the traditions and heritage of its constituent denominations.
 The basic creeds of the CNI are the Apostles' Creed and the Nicene Creed of 381 AD.

 Liturgy

 The liturgy of the CNI is of particular interest, as it combines many traditions, including that of the Methodists and such smaller churches as the Church of the Brethren and the Disciples of Christ.
 Provision is given for diverse liturgical practices and understandings of the divine revelation.

+Ordination

+Men and women may be ordained deacons, presbyters, and bishops.
+The CNI approved the ordination of women to the priesthood in 1977.
+In 2024, the CNI ordained the first woman to serve as a bishop within the CNI.
+In June, 2024, a second woman was ordained a bishop.
+In 2025, the CNI ordained a third woman as bishop.

 Governance

 The polity of the CNI brings together the episcopal, the presbyterial and the congregational elements in an effort to reflect the polity of the churches which entered into union.

 The episcopacy of the CNI is both historical as well as constitutional.
 There are 26 dioceses, each under the supervision of a bishop.
 The main administrative and legislative body is the synod, which meets once every three years to elect a presiding bishop, called a moderator, and an executive committee.
 The moderator acts as the head of the church for a fixed term; another bishop is elected Deputy Moderator.